playlogo/billig/notes.md

 ## Electronics - Toolhead breakout board

 I'll reuse the original toolhead breakout board and mount it to the new toolhead.
-The breakout board connects the ABL probe, heater,  thermistor, fans and extruder stepper using a 18-Pin IDC cable to MBs.
+The breakout board connects the ABL probe, heater,  thermistor, fans and extruder stepper using a 18-Pin IDC cable to the MBs.

 ![Breakout board](images/electrical_breakout.png)